How to Build an In-House AML Tool: Case Study and Best Practices

 Building an AML Tool with Limited Resources

-Instead of building sophisticated ML, the bank relied on prebuilt libraries and container templates.
+Instead of building sophisticated ML, the fintech relied on prebuilt libraries and container templates.
 This enabled staff to achieve core AML tasks with minimal overhead.

 Impact: Fewer False Positives, Enhanced Regulatory Alignment, and a Scalable AML Solution